Schema Markup: The Hidden SEO Weapon – BuiltToWinWeb

 </script>

-What this unlocks: Expandable Q&A accordions.
+What it unlocks: Expandable Q&A accordions.
 Pages with FAQ schema see a 12–15% higher CTR on average (source: Search Engine Journal).

-Product schema displays price, availability, and reviews directly in shopping results.
+Product schema shows price, availability, and reviews directly in shopping results.

 {